acritelli/NextHopAnsibleDemo/README.md

 Code from my live Ansible demo at RIT NextHop.
-README is a work in progress and will be updated soon.

-# Overivew
+# Overview

 This code builds the demo environment from my Ansible presentation at RIT's NextHop.
 It's a Flask application with an extremely poor web interface that allows a demo participant to put in their username and password and have a demo environment provisioned for them.
 It got the job done for this presentation.